The Ultimate 3D Printing Terminology Glossary

 Z

-Z-Axis: The Z-axis is the vertical dimension in a Cartesian coordinate system for 3D printing.
+Z-Axis: The Z-axis is the vertical dimension in a Cartesian coordinate system for 3D printing, crucial for creating a three-dimensional object.

 Z-Offset: The initial distance or gap between the nozzle and the build plate.
 Adjusting the Z-offset can help with first-layer adhesion.